jchomko/ofxDaveOpenCV/README.md

 =============

-Just a simple class that does all the openCV Things in smaller blocks Specifically for use within Playable City Project Shadowing
+Just a simple class that does all the openCV Things in smaller blocks Specifically for use within Playable City Project: Shadowing

+## Requirements

+ofxOpenCV
+ofxCalibration

 ## API
 ===